hashgraph/hedera-services/hapi-proto/README.md

 ℏ themselves and exchange it with non-contract accounts.
 4. The [file service](src/main/proto/FileService.proto), for storage and retrieval of opaque binary data.
+5. The [token service](src/main/proto/TokenService.proto), for token related operations such as create, update, mint, burn, transfer etc..

 There are also two secondary service families:
 1. The [network service](src/main/proto/NetworkService.proto), for operations scoped